 In March 2010, the PPACA became law in the United States.
 The PPACA may affect the operational results of companies in the pharmaceutical industry, including us, by imposing on them additional costs.
 For example, effective January 1, 2010, PPACA increased the minimum Medicaid drug rebates for pharmaceutical companies and imposed an annual fee on certain branded prescription drugs and biologics.
-There have been judicial, Congressional and executive branch challenges to certain aspects of the PPACA and we expect there will be additional challenges and amendments to the PPACA in the future.
-For example, the Tax Cuts and Jobs Act, signed into law in 2017, effectively repealed the individual health insurance mandate, which is considered a key component of the PPACA, and the U.S. Supreme Court recently heard oral arguments regarding the constitutionality of the PPACA and the individual mandate, with a decision expected during the current term in 2021.
-This and other ongoing challenges to the PPACA and new legislative proposals have resulted in uncertainty regarding the PPACA's future viability and destabilization of the health insurance market.
+Since the enactment of PPACA, there have been executive, judicial and Congressional challenges to certain aspects of the PPACA, including judicial challenges in the Fifth Circuit Court and the United States Supreme Court.
+In June 2021, the United States Supreme Court held that Texas and other challengers had no legal standing to challenge the PPACA, discinsising the expectation of the PPACA.
+Accordingly, the PPACA remains in effect in its current form.
+It is unclear how this Supreme Court decision, future litigation, or healthcare measures promulgated by the Biden administration will impact our business, financial condition and results of operations.
+Complying with any new legislation or changes in healthcare regulation could be time-intensive and expensive, resulting in a material adverse effect on our business.

 Other legislative changes have been proposed and adopted since the PPACA was enacted.
 For example, the Bipartisan Budget Act of 2018, among other things, amended the PPACA, effective January 1, 2019, to close the coverage gap in most Medicare drug plans.
-The Budget Control Act of 2011, which began in 2013 and will remain in effect through 2030 unless additional Congressional action is taken, calls for aggregate reductions to Medicare payments to providers of up to 2% per fiscal year, although the sequester has been temporarily suspended through the end of March 2021 under COVID-19 relief legislation.
+The Budget Control Act of 2011, which calls for aggregate reductions to Medicare payments to providers of up to 2% per fiscal year, began in 2013 and, due to subsequent legislative amendments to the statute, will remain in effect through 2031, with the exception of a temporary suspension implemented under various COVID-19 relief legislation from May 1, 2020 through March 31, 2022, unless additional Congressional action is taken.
+Under current legislation, the actual reduction in Medicare payments will vary from 1% in 2022 to up to 3% in the final fiscal year of this sequester.
 The American Taxpayer Relief Act of 2012, among other things, further reduced Medicare payments to several providers, including hospitals and cancer treatment centers, and increased the statute of limitations period for the government to recover overpayments to providers from three to five years.
 These laws may result in additional reductions in Medicare and other healthcare funding, which could have a material adverse effect on potential customers for our product candidates, if approved, and, accordingly, our future financial operations.
 We are unable to predict the future course of federal or state health care legislation or foreign regulations relating to the marketing, pricing and reimbursement of pharmaceutical products.